openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Keep It Simple: Every Roll Matters for the GM

 The “every roll matters” rule was designed to make player actions meaningful to the story whether they succeed or fail.
-It recognizes the fact that static pass/fail checks aren't particularly fun for players.
+It recognizes the fact that static pass / fail rolls aren't particularly fun for players.
 But “every roll matters” also adds an extra layer of complexity to the game because it requires the GM to make on-the-fly interpretations.

 **So when the GM makes a roll**, a success is a success and a failure is a failure.